DikeshChavhan/mini-ecommerce-sql-powerbi-project/README.md

 - ER Modeling / Data Modeling

 ---
-## 📂 Dataset
-Sample dataset used for the project is included in:
- /dataset/customers.csv

- /dataset/products.csv

- /dataset/orders.csv

- /dataset/order_items.csv

-The data is synthetic and created only for learning & demonstration purposes.
----
 ## 🧩 Database Schema & Tables
 The database follows a **normalized transactional schema (3NF)**.